adam2am/language-tools-with-civet/1-clear-roadmap.md

 ## Phase 3: Preprocessor Integration

-### 3.1 Add Support for svelte-preprocessor-with-civet
+### 3.1 Verify Configured Preprocessors Are Supported
-- Add support for detecting and using the Civet preprocessor
+- The language server's configLoader already loads any preprocessors defined in svelte.config.js
-- Detect when svelte-preprocessor-with-civet is used in a project
+- Verify that if a project uses `svelte-preprocessor-with-civet`, it is correctly executed during SvelteDocument transpilation
-- Ensure preprocessor output is correctly handled by the language server
+- Only add custom integration if any CPS-specific hook is needed

 ### 3.2 Update Document Manager to Handle Civet
 - Ensure Document class can handle Civet script content